joelhi/mesh-quadrangulation-gh/README.md

 This stems from the need to get quad based meshes for FE-analysis.
 Many good tools exist to do smooth adaptable triangulations in gh but few offer "sofistik" style FE-suitable meshes.
 This can be done through the process of *Triangulation -> Quadrangulation -> Smoothing*.

-This is quite work in progress still, and may be extended to feature more graph based mesh processing algorithms in the future beyond what's needed for quadrangulation.

 An example of the process is shown below.

 ![Example](img/quadrangulation2.gif)

+This is quite work in progress still, and may be extended to feature more graph based mesh processing algorithms in the future; beyond what's needed for quadrangulation.

 ### Contents